 How often should you clean your brushes?

 I clean mine once every few weeks, but I don’t wear much makeup especially since lockdown.
-If you wear heavy makeup or have acne, I’d recommend cleaning your brushes weekly (maybe less; every 5 days or so).
+If you wear heavy makeup or have acne, I’d recommend cleaning your brushes several times a week if you wear make up every day.